developer-zebra/developer-zebra-site/src/emdk-for-android/7-1/tutorial/tutAdvancedScanningAPI/index.md

 ##Important Programming Tips##

-1. It is required to do the following changes in the application's `AndroidManifest.xml`:
+1. The following changes in the application's `AndroidManifest.xml` are required:

     >Note:
     >* Include the permission for EMDK: